 To make things even more difficult, every putt is different, and you only have one club to deal with all of the variables.
 No wonder there’s less than a 10 percent chance that even a Tour pro will sink a 25-footer.
 Putting is simple and complex at the same time in severe amounts.

 Rote practice won’t necessarily help.
 Training your brain will.
 As you know, the brain controls all thoughts and actions.
 These thoughts and actions are based on the sensory information gathered and stored in the brain’s memory bank.
 In other words, actions are structured by the input we receive and the decisions we make.
 That’s what determines the outcome of our actions, and the subsequent feedback determines future decisions.

 Should you provide the brain with too much information, it’ll short-circuit, and the quality of your decisions—present and future—will be impaired.
 The brain can only process one thought at a time—you cannot think of your wife and girlfriend at the same time.
-As such, it’s nearly impossible to simultaneously control distance and direction, at least without simple yet clear strategy.
-That’s why it’s critical need to break down the complexities to putting into sensible and easy-to-repeat steps and practice them one at a time.
+As such, it’s nearly impossible to simultaneously control distance and direction, at least without simple yet clear strategies.
+That’s why it’s critical to break down the complexities of putting into sensible and easy-to-repeat steps and practice them one at a time.
 The more knowledge and understanding you have of these principals, the easier the task becomes.

 I can explain these principals.
 I cannot understand them for you, but that’s my challenge as your teacher.
 I’m ready for the challenge.